What are the parts of estate planning?

-Trusts are useful for estate planning because they can help keep your assets out of probate, which can be a time-consuming and costly process.
+A trust is a legal agreement in which a trustee holds the assets of a grantor for the benefit of a beneficiary.
+This can be useful for estate planning because it can help keep your assets out of probate, which can be a time-consuming and costly process.
 A trust can also set detailed rules for when and how beneficiaries receive their inheritance.
-A will is a public document after it is filed with the court.
-Similarly, if you are incapacitated, anyone who wants to manage your affairs must go to court to gain control of your assets.
+Unlike a will, a trust does not become public record after it is created, so it can provide more privacy for your estate.

 Duane Meno